Prospective Students – International Application

 Important Notice for Applicants Educated in CHINA

-Please note that only English translations of the ministry-certified documents are needed from the CDGDC or CHESICC; the Chinese version is not required.
-Further, photocopies of transcripts, degree certificates, and diploma certificates are not considered official and are not acceptable substitutes for the official documentation.
+Photocopies of transcripts, degree certificates, and diploma certificates are not considered official and are not acceptable substitutes for official documentation.

 Important Notice for Applicants Educated in INDIA

-All documents must be attested to/verified by the Controller of Examinations or Registrar at the Parent University and then sent sealed directly to the Temple University department or program to which you are applying by the examining authority in an envelope bearing the institution's seal or stamp and/or an appropriate signature across the sealed flap.
+All documents must be attested to/verified by the Controller of Examinations or Registrar at the parent university and then sent sealed by the examining authority directly to the Temple University department or program to which you are applying.
+The envelope must bear the institution's seal or stamp and/or an appropriate signature across the sealed flap.

 Without exception, mark sheets, degree certificates, or provisional certificates from the affiliate college or faculty will not be accepted.

 Important Notice Regarding Official Academic Records

 International applicants who have completed a post-secondary program must submit official educational documents.
 Choose from one of these three ways: